marianina8/audiofile/README.md

 # audiofile
-In Chapter 9 we discuss how to integrate empathy into our documentation.
-Errors are decorated and reworded before returned.
-Also, logging with the Zap logger has been added and the verbose flag shows this debug output when used.
-Finally, a new documentation page has been added in conjunction with a make command to generate man pages for the audiofile CLI.
+In Chapter 10 we discuss how to create a terminal dashboard.
+Here we add a new command, player, which launches a audiofile player dashboard in the users terminal.

 ## To generate the audiofile CLI documentation on MacOS:
 make manpages